TDEE Calculator

 Total Daily Energy Expenditure (TDEE) represents the total number of calories your body burns in a single day.
 It’s the sum of three major components:

-• Basal Metabolic Rate (BMR) – energy used at rest for vital functions.
+- Basal Metabolic Rate (BMR) – energy used at rest for vital functions like breathing, circulation, and cell repair.

-• Physical Activity – exercise and non-exercise activity thermogenesis (NEAT).
+- Physical Activity – exercise and non-exercise activity thermogenesis (NEAT), such as walking or fidgeting.

 Why TDEE Matters for Your Goals

-Whether you aim to lose weight, build muscle, or simply maintain, knowing your TDEE is the cornerstone of any nutrition strategy.
-TDEE tells you exactly how many calories you can consume to achieve:
+TDEE is the cornerstone of any nutrition strategy.
+It tells you exactly how many calories you can consume to achieve your goals:

-• Weight Loss – consume fewer calories than your TDEE to create a deficit.
+- Weight Loss: Consume fewer calories than your TDEE to create a caloric deficit.

-• Weight Gain – exceed TDEE to support muscle or healthy weight gain.
+- Weight Gain: Exceed your TDEE to support muscle growth or healthy weight gain.

 Breaking Down BMR: The Largest Component

-Your Basal Metabolic Rate (BMR) accounts for ~60–75% of TDEE.
-It’s the calories your body uses at complete rest to maintain heartbeat, respiration, and cell function.
-Several validated formulas estimate BMR:
+Your Basal Metabolic Rate (BMR) accounts for 60–75% of your TDEE.
+It’s the number of calories your body needs to perform essential functions at rest, such as maintaining your heartbeat, breathing, and regulating body temperature.
+Several formulas can estimate BMR:

 Thermic Effect of Food (TEF): The Hidden Burner